area17/twill/docs/.sections/other-cms-features.md

 - feature
 - upload new images/files to the media/file library

-Admin user have the same permissions as publisher users plus:
+Admin users have the same permissions as publisher users plus:
 - full permissions on users

 There is also a super admin user that can impersonate other users at `/users/impersonate/{id}`.
 The super admin can be a useful tool for testing features with different user roles without having to logout/login manually, as well as for debugging issues reported by specific users.
 You can stop impersonating by going to `/users/impersonate/stop`.